 For Young Trees: Use 4-5 oz for every inch of diameter of trunk at chest height

 10-8-8 is used primarily in the Growth Stage of our 4 Step Garden Fertilizing Program.
 It is used up until the plants begin to bud or blossom.
 Then you would switch to our 6-14-6 to help product more flowers and fruits.
 10-8-8 can also be used in drip irrigation systems.

 RATES (See Foliar Feeding Information and Tips below)

 GARDENS (Including Grapes, Berries, Fruit Trees, Houseplants): Mix 2 oz 10-8-8 per gallon of water or 1 tablespoon per quart of water.
 Use a fine mist hand or pump sprayer and coat the bottoms and tops of leaves only to the point of run-off.
-Apply every 10 days until buds or blossoms appear and then switch to our 6-14-6.
+Apply every 10 days until buds or blossoms appear.

 ROW CROPS: Apply at 2 quarts in sufficient water to cover per acre every 10 days until buds or blossoms appear.